nexmo-community/aws-comprehend/README.md

 - Find the Access Credentials section, and copy the latest Access Key ID.
 - Click on the Show link in the same row, and copy the Secret Access Key.

-## How to use this connector
+## How to use this reference connection

-Your Vonage API application uses HTTP POST to the connector address with the follwing requirements:
+Your Vonage API application uses HTTP POST to the reference connection address with the follwing requirements:
 - The text to be sentiment analyzed is sent as a _**"text"**_ element in a JSON formatted payload in the HTTP POST body, not as a query parameter!
 Thus your application must set the header "Content-Type:application/json",
 - Must include at least the following query parameters:
-	- _**webhook_url**_ (e.g. https://my_server.my_company.com:32000/sentiment_score) where the sentiment scores will be posted by the connector to your Vonage API application,
+	- _**webhook_url**_ (e.g. https://my_server.my_company.com:32000/sentiment_score) where the sentiment scores will be posted by the reference connection to your Vonage API application,
 	- _**language**_ (e.g. en), which defines the transcription language as listed [here](https://docs.aws.amazon.com/comprehend/latest/dg/supported-languages.html),
 - Your application may send/use any additional query parameter names and values for your application logic needs, except it **may not** use/send the following reserved query parameter names:
 	- _**sentiment**_,
 	- _**text**_,
 	- _**service**_.

-A few seconds later, the connector posts back to your Vonage API application webhook_url a JSON formatted payload (in the body of an HTTP POST):</br>
+A few seconds later, the reference connection posts back to your Vonage API application webhook_url a JSON formatted payload (in the body of an HTTP POST):</br>
 	- the _**"sentiment"**_, i.e. sentiment results,</br>
 	- the _**"text"**_,</br>
 	- the name of the _**"service"**_, which is "AWS Comprehend" in this case,</br>
-	- and all other values sent as query parameters of the original request to the connector, e.g. _**"webhook_url"**_, _**"language"**_, and any additional query parameters that have been sent in the original HTTP POST.</br>
+	- and all other values sent as query parameters of the original request to the reference connection, e.g. _**"webhook_url"**_, _**"language"**_, and any additional query parameters that have been sent in the original HTTP POST.</br>

-## Running Comprehend connector
+## Running Comprehend reference connection

 You may select one of the following 4 types of deployments.